castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

   - Patterns
   - Often involve multiple resources

-A vast collection of third-party open source construct libraries can be found on [Construct Hub](https://constructs.dev/).
+A vast collection of third-party open-source construct libraries can be found on [Construct Hub](https://constructs.dev/).

 Constructs are a great way to define organization or project standards.
-They can be grouped together in a construct library and shared between multiple CDK applications.
+They can be grouped in a construct library and shared between multiple CDK applications.

 ### Create a Construct Library